-Valery is a strategist, facilitator, and community builder with more than fifteen years of experience helping people and organizations make better decisions, have greater impact, and co-create deeper connection.
+Valery is a strategist, facilitator, and community builder who catalyzes people and organizations dedicated to social change to make better decisions, have greater impact, and co-create deeper connection.

-Valery has served as a Director and the Chair of the Board of the digital inclusion social enterprise Free Geek Toronto.
-She is a former former volunteer crisis counselor with Distress Centres Toronto.
+Valery is a past Board Director and Board Chair of the digital inclusion social enterprise Free Geek Toronto.
+She is a former volunteer crisis counselor with Distress Centres Toronto.

 Valery holds a Master of Arts, Canadian Studies from Carleton University, with a focus on gender and diversity studies.
 She also holds a Bachelor of Journalism (Hons.) from the same alma mater.

-Valery lives with her partner and seven-year-old stepdaughter in Ottawa, which is located on traditional and unceded Algonquin Anishinabek territory.
+Valery lives with her partner and eight-year-old stepdaughter in Ottawa, which is located on the traditional and unceded territory of the Algonquin Anishinaabe People.

 Valery is a mixed-race, cis-gendered, Latinx woman-of-colour, and a caregiver to family members with disabilities.
 Her personal experiences at the intersections of privilege and oppression are a driving force behind her efforts to work with others to build healthier, more inclusive organizations, communities, cities, and societies.